pedrocr/syncer/README.md

 The basic program works and syncs to a remote rsync/ssh server.
 This should be enough for a photo collection which is mostly a set of fixed files that don't get changed a lot.
 But this is still highly experimental and might eat your data.
 The basic existing features are:

-  - The standard POSIX filesystem works and persists to disk (tested on Linux, might work on OSX as well)
+  - The standard POSIX filesystem works and persists to disk (tested on Linux and OSX)
   - Pushing to the remote server and pulling on demand works as well
   - Speed is quite similar to direct to disk with more CPU usage (see the Performance section)